Meet Our Students

 Chee Kue Lee is a second year master’s student in multicultural college teaching and learning.
 His academic background comprises of an intersectional framework in feminist theory, Asian Pacific American studies, human relations, and multicultural education.
 He has worked in racial and social justice realms through his involvement with organizations such as Community Action Against Racism (CAAR) and ManFoward.
 His current research interests looks at how student organizations influence leadership models and their correlation to constructions of gender roles.

-PhD Candidate in the Department of American Studies
+Recent PhD in the Department of American Studies

 His scholarly interests lie in the broad fields of Southeast Asian American studies and queer studies.
 His dissertation examines how ideas of refugeeism help to construct and inform the ways Hmong gender, sexualities, and kinship systems are understood through time.
 He then explores the stakes that these constructions of gender and sexuality have in contemporary Hmong youth subjectivities, queer identities, and queer theorizing.
 Pha's community work builds upon scholarship in these areas.
 He has been living in the Twin Cities for the last 15 years and attended the University of Minnesota as an undergraduate, where he received an interdisciplinary degree in psychology, sociology, history, and Asian American studies.